altheasignals/BoxOfPorts/docs/development/INBOX_IMPLEMENTATION_SUMMARY.md

-# SMS Inbox Management Implementation Summary
+# BoxOfPorts SMS Inbox Management Implementation Summary

 ## ✅ Implementation Complete

-The SMS inbox management functionality has been successfully implemented for the ejoinctl CLI.
+The SMS inbox management functionality has been successfully implemented for the BoxOfPorts CLI (`bop`).
 This provides a robust, user-friendly interface for managing incoming SMS messages on EJOIN Multi-WAN Routers.

 ## 🎯 Key Features Implemented